 Challenges to the Proposal

-India is dissatisfied with the CTBT’s language as it currently exists and has argued that the CTBT is not truly comprehensive as it does not prohibit “sub-critical tests.”
+India is dissatisfied with the CTBT’s language as it currently exists and has argued that the CTBT is not truly comprehensive because it does not prohibit “sub-critical tests.”
 In this way, India views the CTBT as a nonproliferation measure rather than a true disarmament measure.[xxi]
-Additionally, New Delhi believes the CTBT’s entry into force clause, which stipulates that the 44 countries that participated in the Conference on Disarmament and “possesse[d] nuclear research or nuclear power reactors” must ratify the Treaty before it can become operational, is an infringement on its national sovereignty.[xxii]
-This stance is rooted in the view that the provisions of Article XIV of the CTBT are a violation of the 1969 Vienna Convention on the Law of the Treaties.* According to that Convention, a treaty cannot bind nations that are not party to it.
+Additionally, New Delhi believes the CTBT’s entry-into-force clause, which stipulates that the 44 countries that participated in the Conference on Disarmament and “possesse[d] nuclear research or nuclear power reactors” must ratify the Treaty before it can become operational, is an infringement on its national sovereignty.[xxii]
+This stance is rooted in the view that the provisions of Article XIV of the CTBT are a violation of the 1968 Geneva Convention on the Law of the Treaties.
+According to that Convention, a treaty cannot bind nations that are not party to it.
 In India’s view, the CTBT imposed obligations on it and denied its “right of voluntary consent in adherence to an international treaty.”[xxiii]
-On this basis, experts in India argue that the CTBT will continue to remain an elusive goal as long as the Treaty is just an instrument of nonproliferation rather than a step towards abolishing nuclear weapons entirely.
+On this basis, experts in India argue that the CTBT will continue to remain an elusive goal as long as the Treaty is just an instrument of nonproliferation rather than a step toward abolishing nuclear weapons entirely.

 In spite of these potential challenges to the building of IMS facilities in India and Pakistan, there are a number of practical reasons why this proposal might nevertheless be embraced by national leaders in both countries.
 Perhaps most significantly, becoming part of the CTBTO’s IMS network is quite different from signing the CTBT.
 Taking one step does not oblige either state to take more meaningful steps.
 On this basis, establishing new IMS facilities could be defended as having value in that it enhances global information-sharing regarding the timely monitoring of low-yield, covert tests elsewhere in the region.